Exabyte-io/documentation/docs/cli/actions/overview.md

 We introduce the relevant commands for inspecting the [Account](../../accounts/overview.md) [Balance](../../accounts/balance.md) and [Quota](../../accounts/quota.md) via CLI [in this page](balance-quota.md).

+## Transfer Files via SCP

+We explain how to perform file transfers via the [SCP protocol](../../remote-connection/ssh.md#transfer-files-with-scp), between user's local UNIX-based machines and our remote server, [with these instructions](transfer-files-scp.md).

 ## Jobs Actions

 The actions relevant for [Job Submission via the CLI](../../jobs-cli/overview.md) are explained in a [separate section](../../jobs-cli/actions/overview.md) of the documentation.